Word Gems

 K. But John says that “the light,” meaning Jesus, and only Jesus, “shines in the darkness,” and the “Thomas Christians,” who arrogantly claim to be a light of the world, are the ones in darkness.

-several times, the writer of John targets the apostle Thomas for ridicule and disrespect
+several times the writer of John specifically targets the apostle Thomas for ridicule, disrespect, to make him look like a fool

 K. This is major.
 It’s a smear campaign.